mwcraig/algebra-based-intro/lab-manual.md

 You will be using the universal lab interface (ULI) LabPro units with the LoggerPro software (version 3.8 or newer).
 Every lab station is equipped with basic equipment

-- .Motion Detector
+- Motion Detector

-- .Force Sensors (2x)
+- Force Sensors (2x)
-- .Carts (2x)
+- Carts (2x)
-- .Track with associated mounting equipment (stands etc.)
+- Track with associated mounting equipment (stands etc.)
-- .Masses
+- Masses
-- .Scissors, markers, colored pencils, ruler and protractor
+- Scissors, markers, colored pencils, ruler and protractor

 If you do not know how to use a particular piece of equipment consult the manuals (online), an instructor or another group.